Beyonce Could Give Birth To Twins In 6 Weeks? Expert Claims Superstar Is In Third-Trimester Of Pregnancy

-Dr. Lama Tolaymat, an OB-GYN from Orlando, Florida who specializes in maternal fetal medicine was consulted by Elite Daily to determine a potential due date for Beyonce and Jay Z’s twin babies.
+Dr. Lama Tolaymat, an OB-GYN from Orlando, Florida, who specializes in maternal-fetal medicine was consulted by Elite Daily to determine a potential due date for Beyonce and Jay Z’s twin babies.

 After studying all of the photos and videos made public throughout Beyonce’s pregnancy, Dr. Tolaymat’s professional opinion was that as of April 2, 2017, the Lemonade superstar was probably 32 weeks pregnant.

-The maternal fetal medicine confirmed that a pregnancy is typically 40 weeks but “with twins, we usually deliver them at 38 weeks, we don;t let them go that far,” which means that Beyonce could give birth to her twin babies by the middle of May.
+The maternal-fetal medicine specialist confirmed that a pregnancy is typically 40 weeks but “with twins, we usually deliver them at 38 weeks, we don’t let them go that far,” which means that Beyonce could give birth to her twin babies by the middle of May.

 “With twins, [the mothers] are usually bigger, but depending on how [the twins are] lying, if they’re next to each other, she may not look as big vs. if they’re on top of each other.